sleak-lbl/weekly-emails/items/sighpc.md

 5 years as long as they are progressing in their degree program.
 In the case of non-US universities, the stipend will be adjusted depending on World Bank national price level ratio for the country where the degree will be earned.
 In addition, new fellowship recipients will be supported to travel to the annual SC conference, where they will be honored at the awards session.

-The submissions close on April 30th.
+The submissions close **today**.
 For more information please see
 <http://www.sighpc.org/fellowships>.